bunnyian/esc180-notes/book/landing.md

 # Welcome to the ESC180 Notes!

 Welcome to EngSci!
-Test Test test stink holy free mee
+This is a sample book built automatically from a collection of Jupyter notebooks using [Jupyter Book](https://jupyterbook.org/intro.html).

 This is a small sample book to give you a feel for how book content is structured.